Ariel Patterson

 Ariel Patterson, (September 1807 – 23 April 1877) was a 19th-century American shipbuilder.
 He apprenticed under shipbuilder Perrine, Patterson, and Stack in Williamsburg, Brooklyn.
 Patterson had his own shipyard, building and designing for 40 years some of the finest steamships.
 The most notable were the steamer Ericsson, which had the first Hot air engine invented by John Ericsson and the three-masted side-wheel SS Yankee Blade, one of the first steamships to trade between to New York and San Francisco.
 In 1863, Patterson bought property at the foot of North Third Street, where he started a shipbuilding, dockage and a sawing and planing mill.
 He died in Brooklyn, New York in 1877.

 Early life

 Ariel Patterson was born at Brockville, Canada in September 1807.
-He was the son of William Patterson and Lois Ackley.
-At sixteen, the family left Canada as the result of the War of 1812 and moved to New York and learned the trade of shipbuilder.
-He married Helen Ayres in 1834 and had 9 children.

 Career

 Ariel Patterson was a well-known resident of Brooklyn, New York who had a good reputation for his work as a shipbuilder.
 He became a member of the firm Perrine, Patterson, and Stack in Williamsburg, Brooklyn, at the foot of North Second and North Sixth Streets.
 There he constructed the celebrated steamer Ericsson, which had the first hot air engine invented by John Ericsson in 1852.
 He also built the three-masted side-wheel SS Yankee Blade, one of the first steamships to trade between to New York and San Francisco.
 When the firm went out of business in 1853, Patterson continued in shipbuilding at the foot of North Eighth Street, next to the shipyard of Perrine & Stack.
 The shipyard launched in 1853 the sloop Margaret Ann Lake (80-tons); brig Flying Cloud (400-tons); schooner Fidelia (90-tons); ship Wide Awake (900-tons); schooner Heloise (450-tons); brig Bonito (400-tons); and the bark Velocity (350-tons).

 On March 27, 1854, Patterson along with 36 other shipbuilders, signed a document that was published in the New York Daily Herald.
 The document was the result of a meeting that was held at the office of William H. Webb between the shipbuilders of the port of New York.
 They resolved that they have a high respect for labor; that they do not support an increase of wages from $2.50 to $3.00 per day; and that they should not strike for the higher wages.